How to Apply for Passport Without NOC (No Objection Certificate)?

 How to apply Passport for Retired Employees

-- Pension document such as ex-servicemen’s pension book or pension payment order issued to retired Government employees, ex-servicemen’s widow or dependent certificate, old age pension order.
+- Pension documents such as ex-servicemen’s pension book or pension payment order issued to retired Government employees, ex-servicemen’s widow or dependent certificate, and old age pension order.

 Top Developments on Passport: